aidanpoe/uss-serenity1/LAST_ACTIVE_IMPLEMENTATION.md

 ORDER BY last_active DESC;
 ```

-This implementation provides a comprehensive activity tracking system that enhances the USS Serenity crew management experience while maintaining full compatibility with the existing LCARS-themed interface.
+This implementation provides a comprehensive activity tracking system that enhances the USS Voyager crew management experience while maintaining full compatibility with the existing LCARS-themed interface.